This is a guest post from Karen Weiler of Posh Pets® Photography

 It seems like every weekend there is a dog or cat-centric event in the city.
 Woofstock bills itself as the largest dog festival in North America and draws thousands of dogs during its annual May weekend.
 Paws in the Park is also held in August of each year and raises money for the Toronto Humane Society.

 There is quite literally a dog festival or event of every size and theme, so choose one that will make your pup feel most comfortable.
+Double check whether the festivals are currently being held, with some postponed in recent years.

 7. Go for a Run